BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_BondLifecyclePhases.md

 1. A Dispute Triggering event moves the system from the Execution Phase to the Dispute Pause Phase

 ### Inputs
-1. Dispute Issued
+1. Dispute Submission
 2. Funding Threshold
 3. Dispute External Resolution

 ### Next State Outputs
-1. Dispute Issued
-2. Dispute Verdict
+1. Dispute Verdict

 ### Transitions out of Dispute Pause Phase
 If Dispute Verdict results in a Return to Execution, the system will move from the Dispute Pause Phase back to the Execution Phase.